hovancik/stretchly/README.md

 #### Editing break/microbreak notification interval
 In config file, change `breakNotificationInterval: 30000,` to whatever value you want.
 30000 is 30 seconds.
 Same goes for microbreak.

+#### Editing sunrise time to pause breaks until morning
+In config file you can set morningHour setting to pause until that hour this or next day Otherwise, you can set morningHour: "sunrise" and set posLatitude, posLongitude in settings to pause until actual sunrise in your area

 #### New version notification
 In config file, set `notifyNewVersion: false,` to disable showing of new version's notification.